Pooriya Jamie

 PhD student in Communication at University of California, Los Angeles (UCLA).

-Hello, I’m Pooriya Jamie, a first-year PhD student in Communication at the University of California, Los Angeles (UCLA), advised by Prof. Homa Hosseinmardi.
+Hello, I’m Pooriya Jamie, a first-year PhD student in Communication (Research Methodology and Quantitative Methods) at the University of California, Los Angeles (UCLA) and a member of the OASIS Lab.
+I’m advised by Homa Hosseinmardi and co-advised by Amir Ghasemian.
 My research examines how algorithmic curation shapes social media experiences and influences user well-being, at the intersection of human-computer interaction, data science, and socio-technical systems.

 Previously, I explored AI’s transformative potential in education, including developing AI-assisted tools to analyze student learning behaviors, studying the effects of large language models on problem-solving, and designing adaptive systems for personalized learning.
 These experiences shaped my broader interest in leveraging computational and human-centered methods to understand and improve experiences in digital environments.